fsantanna/dceu/doc/manual.md

 that enumerates field identifiers.
 Templates provide field names for tuples, which become similar to *structs* in C or *classes* in Java.
-Each field identifier in the data declaration corresponds to a numeric index in the tuple, which can then be indexed by field or by number interchangeably.
+Each field identifier in a data declaration corresponds to a numeric index in the tuple, which can then be indexed by field or by number interchangeably.
-The next example defines a template `:Pos`, which serves the same purpose as the dictionary of the first example:
+The next example defines a template `:Pos`, which serves the same purpose as the dictionary of the first example, but now using tuples:

 ```
 data :Pos = [x,y]       ;; a template `:Pos` with fields `x` and `y`